gherlein/gonetmon/README.md

   <...snip...>
 ```

-TODO:  need to move the scrape port into the gonetmon configuration and not be hard coded.
+The port number specified in the target must be the same port number called out above in the gonetmon "port" configuration.

 ## Queries